Other Common Names

 laterally flattened and prominently pointed.

-Any Acanthocephala found north of NC-OK must be A. terminalis.
+Any Acanthocephala found north of NC-OK is likely to be A. terminalis (although A. declivis seems to be extending its range north).

 Note: In states other than AZ, CA, FL, GA, and TX there are only three species to choose from.
 They may be eliminated easily if compared in this order: A. declivis has a distinctive right-angled hind leg flange and broad pronotum, A. femorata has uniformly red antennae, and A. terminalis has red-tipped antennae.